Most vegetables used in Japanese cooking can easily be grown at home. I’ve compiled 16 Japanese vegetables, many of which I grow each year.

 Hot Season Japanese Vegetables You Can Grow

 Japanese summers are very hot!
-So veggies that can withstand the heat and grow well are popular.
+So veggies that can withstand the heat and thrive in 35C+/95F+ are popular.

 Kabocha – summer squash